vvvasu/one-euro-cloud/README.md

 ❕Not as a perfect solution.
 ❕Not as an enterprise system.
-✅Just something practical that works.
+✔️ Just something practical that works.

 ---